 How Big Were the Dinosaurs?
-Lita Judge has written one of my favorite fiction picture books, Red Sled, so it was natural that I would pick up her dinosaur book.
+Lita Judge wrote one of my favorite fiction picture books, Red Sled, so it was natural that I would pick up her dinosaur book.
 I love it.

-Boy, Were We Wrong About Dinosaurs.
+Boy, Were We Wrong About Dinosaurs by Kathleen V. Kudlinski.
 Remember the Brontosaurus?
 This book goes beyond just the facts about dinos as we know them now, but how our scientific understanding changes over time.

-Barnum's Bones.
+Barnum's Bones by Tracey Fern.
 This is a playful look at the man who discovered the first T-Rex, every kid's favorite dinosaur.

-Inside Outside Dinosaurs.
+Inside Outside Dinosaurs by Roxie Munro.
 If many of these books seem a bit advanced for your kids, then Inside Outside Dinosaur is a good choice for your preschooler.
 Munro's oversized book is simple: alternating pages display the inside and outside of dinos!
 It's a perfect read before heading off to your local natural history museum.

-My First Big Book of Dionosaurs is a longer, more in-depth book, but still great for preschoolers on up.
+My First Big Book of Dinosaurs by Catherine D. Hughes is a longer, more in-depth book, but still great for preschoolers on up.

-Celebritrees: Historic and Famous Trees of the World.
+Celebritrees: Historic and Famous Trees of the World by Margi Preus.
 An interesting look at famous trees and what makes them so special.

-Farmer Will Allen and the Growing Table.
+Farmer Will Allen and the Growing Table by Jacqueline Briggs Martin.
 A former basketball star turns an abandoned lot into a community garden.
 This is a great way to teach kids that not all farms need tractors.

 Secrets of the Garden: Food Chains and the Food Web in Our Backyard.
 A story of two kids planting and reaping a harvest will encourage kids to become little scientists in their own gardens.

-Living Sunlight: How Plants Bring the Earth to Life.
+Living Sunlight: How Plants Bring the Earth to Life by Molly Bang and Penny Chisholm.
 Because I am an arts & literature type of person I love science books that describe their subjects in poetic terms.
 The text is marvelous.
 I guarantee your will be inhaling and exhaling deeply by the end!
 Plus, Molly Bang's illustrations are simply illuminating.